Tensor generators on schemes and stacks: The resolution property

 \begin{ex}[Schemes] Given a noetherian scheme $X$, the resolution property is known to hold in the following cases: \begin{enumerate} \item $X$ is divisorial.
 That is, every point $x \in X$ admits an affine open neighborhood that is the non-vanishing locus of a global section $s \in \Gamma(X, \shL)$ for some invertible sheaf $\shL$ (\cite{Bor63:MR0153683}, \cite{Bor67:MR0219545}).
-This is true, if $X$ is quasiaffine, or quasiprojective over a noetherian ring \cite[5.3.2]{egaII} (including all algebraic curves and all separated algebraic surfaces with finitely many isolated singularities that are contained in an affine open \cite[Cor.
+This is true, if $X$ is quasi-affine, or quasi-projective over a noetherian ring \cite[5.3.2]{egaII} (including all algebraic curves and all separated algebraic surfaces with finitely many isolated singularities that are contained in an affine open \cite[Cor.
 4, p.328]{Kle66:MR0206009}).
 This also holds if $X$ is normal and $\bbQ$-factorial with affine diagonal (\cite[1.3]{BS03:MR1970862}, and the case of separated, regular noetherian schemes is due to Kleiman and independently Illusie \cite[II.2.2.7]{sga6})). \item $X$ is separated and of finite type over a Dedekind ring and $\dim(X) \leq 2$ (\cite[5.2]{Gro12:respropsurfaces}, and for normal separated algebraic surfaces \cite[2.1]{SV04:MR2041778}).
-In dimension $\geq 2$ there exist normal, separated algebraic schemes that have no non-trivial invertible sheaves, and hence are not divisorial (see \cite{Schro99:MR1726231} for algebraic surfaces)). \end{enumerate} \end{ex}
+In dimension $\geq 2$ there exist normal, separated algebraic schemes that have no non-trivial invertible sheaves, and hence are not divisorial (see \cite{Schro99:MR1726231} for algebraic surfaces). \end{enumerate} \end{ex}

-\begin{ex}[Classifying stacks of algebraic group schemes] Given an affine, flat and finitely presented group scheme $\pi \colon G \to S$ over a noetherian and separated scheme, Thomason \cite{Tho87:MR893468} verified the absolute resolution property for $\clsp G$ in the following cases: \begin{enumerate} \item $S$ is regular with $\dim(S)\leq 1$.

-\item $S$ is a regular with $\dim(S)=2$ and $\pf \pi \shO_G$ is a locally projective $\shO_S$-module; for instance, if $G \to S$ is smooth with connected fibers. \item $S$ satisfies the resolution property, $G \to S$ is reductive and either $G$ is semisimple, or $S$ is normal, or the radical and coradical of $G$ are isotrivial (i.e. diagonalizable on a finite \'etale cover of $S$). \end{enumerate} \end{ex}
+\begin{ex}[Classifying stacks of algebraic group schemes] Given an affine, flat and finitely presented group scheme $\pi \colon G \to S$ over a noetherian and separated scheme, Thomason \cite{Tho87:MR893468} verified the absolute resolution property for $\clsp G$ in the following cases: \begin{enumerate} \item $S$ is regular with $\dim(S)\leq 1$. \item $S$ is a regular with $\dim(S)=2$ and $\pf \pi \shO_G$ is a locally projective $\shO_S$-module; for instance, if $G \to S$ is smooth with connected fibers. \item $S$ satisfies the resolution property, $G \to S$ is reductive and either $G$ is semisimple, or $S$ is normal, or the radical and coradical of $G$ are isotrivial (i.e.~diagonalizable on a finite \'etale cover of $S$). \end{enumerate} \end{ex}